andy-guttridge/tails-up/README.md

       <img src="read-me_media/cors_error.png" alt="CORS error screenshot">
     </p>

   Given these issues all relate to the embedded YouTube video and originate from YouTube's injected code, it is beyond the scope of this project to fix these errors.
 As the YouTube video was rendered correctly and fully usable throughout testing, and the lighthouse report produce an overall high score for 'best practice', it was decided to retain the video, however this could be revisited in a future version of the site.

 - The deployed site was carefully tested against the development version to check that all features function correctly.
 This included testing of all links within `index.html`, `404.html` and `form_submitted.html`, playing the embedded YouTube video and submitting the registration form.
 Early deployment and regular testing of a live site throughout development was helpful in picking up some issues that were not apparent when testing only the development version in Google Chrome (specific instances noted above).

 ### Unfixed Bugs

 - During testing, a series of Cross Origin Resource Sharing (CORS) errors relating to the embedded YouTube video were noted in the Chrome developer tools console.
 In researching this issue, it was noted that the URL of the site embedding the video should be added to the YouTube URL (i.e. `https://www.youtube-nocookie.com/embed/sWZTz8KAjfY?origin=https://andy-guttridge.github.io/tails-up/`), and this was added to the YouTube URL.
-However, it appears there are currently unresolved issues with the YouTube player causing such CORS errors (source [https://issuetracker.google.com/issues/229013699?pli=1]).
+However, it appears there are currently unresolved issues with the YouTube player causing such CORS errors [source](https://issuetracker.google.com/issues/229013699?pli=1]).
 Although this issue remains unresolved, the embedded video functioned correctly in testing.

 ## Deployment